gabrifc/rnaseq_analysis_TLF69/README.md

-# rnaseq_analysis_TLF69
+# rnaseq_analysis_kexB
-Files and scripts used for the TLF69 RNAseq analysis
+Files and scripts used for the kexB RNAseq analysis